dmitryb-dev/eventsystem/README.md

 ### Event system priorities ###

-You can make some events more importent than others.
-So, when system is handling EventA it proccess all messages that lay in channel during one Event System Step, not just one as in case of EventB:
+You can make some events more important than others.
+So, when the system is handling EventA, it's proccessing all messages that lay in channel during one EventSystemStep, not just one per step as in case of EventB:

 	EventSystem
 	{
-		HighPriorityregisterEvent(EventA);
+		HighPriority(registerEvent(EventA));
 		registerEvent(EventB);
 	}

-If you need for extended priorities, you can use prioritized event system (the definition is strict, you can't omit any block or change order of blocks, but you can leave block empty, eg. `LowPriority {}`):
+If you need to extended priorities, you can use a prioritized event system (the definition is strict, you can't omit any block or change order of blocks, but you can leave block empty, eg. `LowPriority {}`):

 	#include "prioritized-system.h"